 The Personal Cost of Addiction

-Financial costs are one thing, but we cannot overlook the harm addiction causes on a personal, psychological level.
-Here are four of the ways substance abuse comes at a high personal cost.
+The effects of drug abuse on society are one thing, but we cannot overlook the harm addiction causes on a personal, psychological level.
+Here are four of the ways the cost of drug abuse takes a personal toll.

 1. Career Trajectory

 Refusing to get help with an addiction is a surefire way to ruin your career.
 Even if you find your work relatively enjoyable, an addiction can quickly get in the way.
 It may start off with you showing up to work late.
 Drug and alcohol abuse make it much harder to get yourself out of bed in the morning, and the apathy caused by an increasing reliance on substances can completely destroy your motivation.

 A lack of focus at work will lead to a loss of productivity, and it will be all but impossible to hide as time goes on.
 At the very best, you will skate by for a while.
 At the worst, your drop in productivity will be noticed and addressed through punitive actions and potential dismissal.